 Following my recent webinar for the IChemE Special Interest Group, I was asked to comment on their new Professional Services Contract (Short Form, 2015).
 The IChemE PSC Short Form was published to provide the IChemE’s members with a ‘standard form’ consultancy agreement for services of a “relatively low contract price and generally of a short duration“.
-This blog provides some factors to consider when deciding whether to adopt (and adapt) the Short Form Silver Book as part of your contract strategy.
+This post provides some factors to consider when deciding whether to adopt (and adapt) the Short Form Silver Book as part of your contract strategy.

-Works into Services
+Works into services

 It states (introductory notes) that it follows the general sequence of clauses of the IChemE forms of contract for works and plant, but with “quite different” obligations and liabilities.
 In my opinion, they are not different enough.
 For example, the Short Form Silver Book contains: